 What to expect from this guide We understand that looking into care homes can be overwhelming as there is a lot of information to take in.
 At Jewish Care, we want to make this process as easy as possible for you.
 This guide gives you all the important information you need to know about our care home, Jack Gardner House, to help you make the right decision for you.
-If you want to speak to someone to help you, please call us on 020 8922 2222 or email lwjc@jcare.org Key facts About Jack Gardner House
+If you want to speak to someone to help you, please call us on 020 8922 2222 or email helpline@jcare.org

+About Jack Gardner House